Here are a list of easy to understand, not too technical electromagnetic field (EMF) definitions.

 A material which is a poor conductor of electric current.

 A zone of energy which accompanies every electric current.
 Can be an AC or DC magnetic field (MF) – measured in milligauss.
+A typical source of magnetic fields is faulty electrical wiring and power lines.

 In the US the FCC (Federal Communications Commission) defines “microwaves” as a subcategory of RF radiation operating at frequencies ranging from about 1 GHz upward